 This article (Part 3) delivers four final tips on anticipating project needs, creating contingency plans, and developing more sustainable estimating methods.

 9. Plan and estimate the project rollout at the beginning.

-The project rollout is the “rubber-meets-the-road” implementation of whatever your project will be delivering.
+The project rollout is the "rubber-meets-the-road" implementation of whatever your project is going to deliver.
 A smooth rollout strives to minimize the disruption of business activity.
-In so doing, it aims to avoid major crises such as a system failure or overwhelming the people who must begin using the project deliverables.
+In so doing, it aims to avoid crises such as a system failure or an overload on the people who must begin using the project deliverables.